Kim Shin-wook: Lion City Sailors

-On 15 November 2021, Kim joined Singapore Premier League club Lion City Sailors on a three-year contract reportedly worth more than SGDS$3 million, after his contract at Shanghai had ended.
+On 15 November 2021, Kim joined Singapore Premier League club Lion City Sailors on a three-year contract reportedly worth more than S$3 million, after his contract at Shanghai had ended.
 He would make his debut in the 2022 Singapore Community Shield game against Albirex Niigata (S) where he scored his first goal and a brace for the club in a 2–1 win, winning his first silverware with the Sailors in a dream debut.

 On 1 April, Kim scored his first hat-trick for the Sailors, as the club cruised to a 4–0 victory against Balestier Khalsa during the 2022 Singapore Premier League season.
 On 6 May, Kim scored his second hat-trick in a 4–3 home win against Hougang United.
 He would then go on to scored his third hat-trick against Young Lions in the club biggest ever 10–1 win on 13 August.
-Kim recorded his fourth hat-trick for the club on 26 August in a 9–4 away win against Hougang United where he become the first player in the league history to scored four hat-trick in a single season.
+Kim recorded his fourth hat-trick for the club on 26 August in a 9–4 away win against Hougang United.

 On 30 January 2023, Kim departed from Lion City Sailors by mutual consent amidst criticism of his mobility and cost cutting at parent company Sea Limited.
 He scored 24 goals in 35 appearances for the club in all competition.

 Kitchee

 On 2 February 2023, Kim officially joined Hong Kong Premier League club Kitchee on a free transfer, signing a contract until 2026.
 He made his debut for the club on 4 March in a 4–0 league win against HK U23.

 Being unable to score in the 2022–23 season after making 7 appearances in all competitions, there are rumours that Kitchee was going to terminate Kim’s contract.
 However, Kim still appears on the team squad in the 2023–24 season and on 27 August 2023, he scored a hat-trick on his first appearance in the league against HKFC in a 8–0 win.
 On 8 November 2023, Kim became the first player to play in the AFC Champions League with 5 different clubs after coming on as a substitute in a 1–1 draw against Thailand side Bangkok United.
 On 4 November 2023, he scored a brace during the Hong Kong Senior Challenge Shield in a 7–0 against Resources Capital.
 On 13 December 2023, Kim played in the final AFC Champions League group stage fixture against his former club Lion City Sailors at the Jalan Besar Stadium.

-Kim appears again in the Kitchee first team in 25-26 season, coming on as a substitute vs Rangers in the League Cup and scored a header.
-He came on as a sub again in the league game against Kowloon City but failed to scored.
+Kim appears again in the Kitchee first team in the 2025–26 season, coming on as a substitute against Rangers in the Hong Kong League Cup and scoring a header.
+He came on as a sub again in the league game against Kowloon City but failed to score.

+On 22 December 2025, it was announced that Kim's contract had been terminated by the club due to a "serious breach of Kitchee's Code of Conduct."
+He made 16 appearances and six goals for three years at the club.